-Reflection Papers (45%: 3 x 15%)
+Reflection Papers (30%: 2 x 15%) [You can assume: content will be kept confidential]

 Students are asked to write reflections on the material covered in the course.
 The readings and other course materials will inspire your reflections and you need to demonstrate that you have engaged with the material.
 However, do not simply describe the material of the course.
 This form of evaluation is being used to give you freedom to explore, on both a professional and a personal level, the readings and discussions throughout the semester.
 Possible issues for consideration include but are not limited to the following: factors that influence the course of therapy; goals of therapy; the art and science of therapy; ethical concerns; therapeutic models and personal style; your professional areas of strength and areas of discomfort and/or weakness; personal beliefs and blind spots as they relate to delivery of psychotherapy (e.g., IPT, ACT, EFT, MI, DBT); and possible integration across schools of therapy.
 You also can react to readings, class discussion, or an aspect of a therapy technique/tool/model presented.